chkw-rks/awesome-vl/README.md

 * [VL.CoreLib](https://github.com/vvvv/VL.StandardLibs/tree/main/VL.CoreLib) - The main vvvv core library
 * [VL.StandardLibs](https://github.com/vvvv/VL.StandardLibs) - A collection of standard libraries for vvvv
 * [VL.Addons](https://github.com/bj-rn/VL.Addons) - A place to gather contributions by the vvvv community, including a great amount of extended texture generators and filters
-* [VL.NewLibrary.Template](https://github.com/vvvv/VL.NewLibrary.Template) - A template for a new VL library

 ### Rendering
 * [VL.CEF](https://github.com/vvvv/VL.CEF) - Set of nodes to render websites in Skia and Stride